lucker6666/subwire/README.md

 ## What is subwire?
-Subwire.net supports you to organize a group of people, share things fast and easy, and to stay in touch.
+Subwire.net supports you to organize a group of people, share things fast and easy, write documents together, discuss hot topics and plan meetings.
 If you've got an association or a company, subwire.net provides you a perfect communication and collaboration platform.

 For more information check [subwire.net](http://subwire.net)!